Custom Brass Between-The-Barrel Weights.

 These weights weigh approximately .48 oz/inch combined for both sides if you wanted to figure out how much yours would weigh (example, a 10″ weight would weigh 4.8oz TOTAL, both sides).
 This is typically the maximum weight that can be hidden under the forend.
 I can also manufacture weights for the barrels in front of the forend if you wanted to match weight a barrel to one with sub-gauge tubes, or just add more weight overall.

-Price for weights is $65 per set, up to 10″ in length, which includes shipping in the United States.
-Foreign orders are accepted, and will require an additional shipping charge (please contact me for an exact cost).
+Price for weights is $65 per set, up to 10″ in length, which includes shipping within the United States.
 Weights longer than 10″ will be priced at $6.50 per inch.

 Terms: Due to the custom nature of these weights, all orders must be prepaid.
 Orders are non-refundable after weights have been manufactured, as they are made specifically for your gun.
 Paypal no longer refunds their processing fee for a refunded payment, so if you make a purchase with Paypal and decide to cancel prior to the weights being made, your refund will be reduced by the Paypal fee (2.9% + 30 cents), so please ensure all questions are answered and details are worked out prior to placing your order.